Samuel Moyn’s Humane – Full Forum

 ** Last week, Tocqueville 21 published a book forum consisting of four reviews of Samuel Moyn’s new book Humane: How the United States Abandoned Peace and Reinvented War followed by a response from Moyn.
-We have now compiled the full book forum (with an introduction) as a PDF. **
+We have now compiled the entire forum as a PDF. **

 In the aftermath of the United States military’s chaotic withdrawal after a twenty-year occupation of Afghanistan, few deny that America’s approach to the world is in serious need of re-evaluation.
 Ideally, such a re-evaluation should not be limited to an analysis of these recent events.
 Rather, a longer and larger historical perspective is needed regarding not just the tactical issues of the Afghanistan withdrawal but the broader question of how the world’s most powerful nation wages war and pursues peace.
 Few public intellectuals could be better suited to provide this kind of perspective than Samuel Moyn.